MicrosoftDocs/machine-learning-server-docs/microsoft-r/RevoRPE_Getting_Started.md

 ## Finding More Information

 This *Getting Started Guide* has introduced the main features of the Revolution R Enterprise R Productivity Environment.
-More information on the RPE can be found in the *Revolution R Enterprise R Productivity Environment User’s Guide* (RevoRPE\_Users\_Guide.pdf).
-A basic introduction to the R language can be found in the manual *Revolution R Enterprise Getting Started Guide* (RevoREnt\_Getting\_Started.pdf).
+More information on the RPE can be found in the [R Productivity Environment User’s Guide](RevoRPE_Users_Guide.md).
+A basic introduction to the R language can be found [here](microsoft-r-getting-started.md).

 ## Keyboard Navigation Among Windows